zero0zero7/my_graphfuzz/Overview.md

   - so it becomes an ~unknown datatype
   - Either dont mutate them or write your own custom mutator for each of these datatypes
 - need to remove all .json .yaml files before re-generating them in event library src code changes

+Last minute code change for ambiguous conversion for non-virtual inheritance with common base classes
+- Included another template parameter “SubB” to cast_helper(), which will contain:
+  - The Base class (A) when there is no ambiguous conversion
+  - Any direct derived class of the Base class (B or C) when there is ambiguous conversion